yxtay/datasciencecoursera/3-getting-and-cleaning-data/assessment/Cookbook.md

 - mean of standard deviation of body gyroscope jerk time domain signal in the Z direction in seconds

-**TimeDomainBodyAcceleratorMagnitudeMean**
+**TimeDomainBodyAccelerometerMagnitudeMean**

-- mean of mean body accelerator magnitude time domain signal in seconds
+- mean of mean body accelerometer magnitude time domain signal in seconds

-**TimeDomainBodyAcceleratorMagnitudeStandardDeviation**
+**TimeDomainBodyAccelerometerMagnitudeStandardDeviation**

-- mean of standard deviation of body accelerator magnitude time domain signal in seconds
+- mean of standard deviation of body accelerometer magnitude time domain signal in seconds

-**TimeDomainGravityAcceleratorMagnitudeMean**
+**TimeDomainGravityAccelerometerMagnitudeMean**

-- mean of ean gravity accelerator magnitude time domain signal in seconds
+- mean of ean gravity accelerometer magnitude time domain signal in seconds

-**TimeDomainGravityAcceleratorMagnitudeStandardDeviation**
+**TimeDomainGravityAccelerometerMagnitudeStandardDeviation**

-- mean of standard deviation of gravity accelerator magnitude time domain signal in seconds
+- mean of standard deviation of gravity accelerometer magnitude time domain signal in seconds

-**TimeDomainBodyAcceleratorJerkMagnitudeMean**
+**TimeDomainBodyAccelerometerJerkMagnitudeMean**

-- mean of mean body accelerator jerk magnitude time domain signal in seconds
+- mean of mean body accelerometer jerk magnitude time domain signal in seconds

-**TimeDomainBodyAcceleratorJerkMagnitudeStandardDeviation**
+**TimeDomainBodyAccelerometerJerkMagnitudeStandardDeviation**

-- mean of standard deviation of body accelerator jerk magnitude time domain signal in seconds
+- mean of standard deviation of body accelerometer jerk magnitude time domain signal in seconds

 **TimeDomainBodyGyroscopeMagnitudeMean**